Global PhDs

 Applications to other areas will also be considered but should align to at least one of the strategic research themes of St Andrews or Bonn.

-Student Recruitment and Eligibility
+Student recruitment and eligibility

+Call for expressions of interests from students opens: December 2025.
 Only projects for recruitment of new students may be submitted - a student must not have been identified in advance of the application outcomes being announced.

 The School at St Andrews will be required to provide the Provost with a brief report on the selection process and to provide details to the Global Office.